No Time to Die: Your many burning James Bond questions answered (big spoilers)

-You've seen No Time to Die, Daniel Craig's final film as James Bond, and your mind is probably blown by this epic and emotional swan song for 007.
+You've seen No Time to Die, Daniel Craig's final film as James Bond, and this epic, emotional and explosive swan song for 007 has probably blown your mind.

-Out now in UK cinemas and opening in the US Oct.
+Out now in UK cinemas and opening in the US on Oct.
 8, the latest Bond film is packed full of twists and turns building up to an ending that's shocking -- positively shocking.
-Let's dive into the questions you may have after seeing the film.
+Let's dive into the thoughts and questions you may have after seeing the film.
 Look out: Spoilers abound!
 What is Heracles?
+How great are Ana De Armas, Lashana Lynch and Phoebe Waller-Bridge?
 Are there any classic Bond Easter eggs?
-And what does the ending mean for the future of James Bond?
+And what does the ending mean for the next James Bond?

 Is James Bond dead?

 Yes, James Bond dies in No Time to Die.
-In a decades-old series well-known for following a famous formula, Bond dying is something we certainly didn't expect.
+In a decades-old series well known for its repetitive formula, Bond dying is something we certainly didn't expect.

 Really?

 This James Bond is dead, yes.
-Shot in the back, mortally wounded and then blown up, the version of James Bond played by Daniel Craig is no more.
+Shot in the back, mortally wounded and then blown up, he's not coming back.
+At least, the version of James Bond played by Daniel Craig isn't coming back.

 Is there a post-credits scene?